NicolaF/freebox-revolution-bridge-openwrt-netgear-r8000/README.md

 * Comment out `listen_http` directives in `/etc/config/uhttpd`

 ### DHCP
-* Set a 10min lease time for all internal networks
+* Set a 10min lease time for all managed local interfaces
-* Set `option ra_useleasetime '1'` in `/etc/config/dhcp` on all interfaces to avoid infinite DHCPv6 lease time for static leases (well, leases are technically still infinite, but the observed `renew` and `rebind` are 5min and 8min, which is OK).
+* Set `option ra_useleasetime '1'` in `/etc/config/dhcp` on all managed local interfaces to avoid infinite DHCPv6 lease time for static leases (well, leases are technically still infinite, but the observed *renew* and *rebind* are 5min and 8min which is OK):
 ```
 config dhcp '...'
         ...